MikeSierra88/MikeSierra88/README.md

 ## About me

 I'm Gabor Meszaros (he/him), a Hungarian software developer with a BSc in Computing and IT (Software).
 I am currently working as a Software Engineer at the Hungarian office of a  Swiss software company.
 On my current project, I am working on the Angular (8-12) frontend of a hybrid mobile and web application using Ionic and Capacitor.
 I am also working with RxJS, NgRx on a daily basis, and utilizing a Java Spring backend with OAuth2.0.
 The build is done in Gradle, and we're using both a GoCD and Azure DevOps CI/CD.
 I am also familiar with Jira and Azure DevOps (TFS).
+In my hobby projects, I am working with React (and formerly, Redux), NextJS, MongoDB, Material UI, Emotion, GitHub Actions.

 As a fun fact, I think I should mention that I used to be an Air Traffic Controller for 11 years, so I have *some* knowledge of aviation and air traffic management in general.
 Not to mention my past in Incident Investigation and other ATM expert work.
 As a hobby, I've sunk thousands of hours into flight simulation as well, so if you have any questions on these topics, I'll gladly try to answer them.